claranet/ansible-role-postgresql/README.md

 _Notes:_

+By default, this role restarts the PostgreSQL service during subsequent configuration changes after the initial engine installation, ensuring all changes are applied immediately.
+However, this behavior can cause potential service outages.

+To prevent automatic restarts, you can set the variable `postgresql_config_change_allow_restart` (introduced in `v2.1.0`) to `false`.
+Starting with (`v3.0.0`), the default value of this variable will change to `false`, meaning the role will avoid restarting PostgreSQL by default.
+If you rely on the current behavior, you will need to explicitly set this variable to true in your configuration.

 In relation to HBA rules, you have the option to configure the variable `postgresql_hba_use_raw` as `true` and specify the contents of `postgresql_hba_raw`.
 These contents will be inserted directly into the `pg_hba.conf` file.

 Alternatively, if you possess a file containing these rules, you can set the `postgresql_hba_template_path` variable to the path of that file on the Ansible controller.
 In this case, the specified file will be copied to replace the `pg_hba.conf` file.